-The program has three preceptors, Dr. David Spahlinger - Executive Vice Dean for Clinical Affairs, President of the Clinical Enterprise, and Clinical Professor of Internal Medicine; Tony Denton (former administrative fellow) - Senior Vice President and Chief Operating Officer, Clinical Enterprise; and Matthew Comstock - Executive Director for Administration, Chief Operating Officer University of Michigan Medical School.
+The program has three preceptors: Dr. David Spahlinger - Executive Vice Dean for Clinical Affairs, President of the Clinical Enterprise, and Clinical Professor of Internal Medicine; Tony Denton (former administrative fellow) - Senior Vice President and Chief Operating Officer, Clinical Enterprise; and Matthew Comstock - Executive Director for Administration, Chief Operating Officer University of Michigan Medical School.
 Fellows also regularly meet with members of the senior leadership team forming additional mentor-relationships.
 Early meetings focus on building institutional knowledge of the health system, discussion of goals and interests and potential project and rotation opportunities.
 Altogether, the health system leadership partner with fellows to provide professional guidance and personal development support throughout the fellowship.

-Year one of the fellowship at UMHS emphasizes strategic rotations and high-impact project work aimed at advancing institutional priorities while cultivating core health care leadership competencies.
+Year one of the fellowship emphasizes strategic rotations and high-impact project work aimed at advancing institutional priorities while cultivating core health care leadership competencies.
 Fellows also support executive-level meetings to observe first hand enterprise management and decision making.

 Year two of the fellowship is structured as a customizable immersion that thoughtfully allows for continued growth and contribution to the health system.
 During the immersion, the fellow serves as an embedded resource under the direction and mentorship of preceptors and supervision of selected area leads.
 Through progressively more rigorous responsibilities, the fellow will work on initiatives that further align and integrate the clinical, research, and educational missions of the academic medical center.